What are Agile epics? Definition, benefits, and examples

 For example, you are writing an epic for developing a new feature.
 Describe why you decided to develop it, what user expectations and needs you want to solve and what you strive to achieve with this new feature.
 If you have any early wireframes or docs for the feature, also include them in the intro section.

-Let’s say, you are building a chat service and want to add a feature of uploading images from the users’ devices and sharing them with their contacts.
+Let’s say, you are building a chat service and want to add a feature for uploading images from the users’ devices and sharing them with their contacts.

 Introduction typically contains (based on our example):